PlumHound/PlumHound-Tasks/README.md

 PlumHound is a Report Engine for the BloodHoundAD graphical database Active Directory tool.
 PlumHound-Tasks is a community driven set of tasks (work) that instructs PlumHound to extract specific information from BloodHoundAD and build a subsequent report.

 ## Release and call to Action
 The initial [PlumHound](https://github.com/DefensiveOrigins/PlumHound) code was released on May 14th, 2020 during a Black Hills Information Security webcast, A Blue Teams Perspective on Red Team Tools.
-The webcast was recorded and is available on YouTuve here[Link TBA].
+The webcast was recorded and is available on YouTube [here.](https://www.youtube.com/watch?v=0mIN2OU5hQE)

 We need PlumHound-Tasks collaborators and maintainers.
 If you would like to assist in maintaining the project, please contact the Defensive Origins team through GitHub or Twitter.